schar/comp-sem/exercises/week6.md

 This tagging dance seems pretty trivial, but it crucially allows us to hand-roll our own `Monad` instances, even for cases where GHCi thinks it knows better.
-Thus, for example, we can define a `Monad` instand for `L`-lists, as
+Thus, for example, we can define a `Monad` instance for `L`-lists, as
 follows:

 ``` {.haskell}